 The development of a product candidate and issues relating to its approval and marketing are subject to extensive regulations by the FDA in the U.S. and regulatory authorities in other countries, with regulations differing from country to country.
 We are not permitted to market our product candidates in the U.S. until we receive approval of an NDA from the FDA.
 NDA approvals may require extensive preclinical and clinical data and supporting information to establish the product candidate's safety and effectiveness for each desired indication.
 NDAs must include significant information regarding the chemistry, manufacturing and controls for the product.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process, and we may not be successful in obtaining approval.
 If we submit an NDA to the FDA, the FDA must decide whether to accept or reject the submission for filing.
 Any submissions may not be accepted for filing and review by the FDA.
 Even if a product is approved, the FDA may limit the indications for which the product may be marketed, require extensive warnings on the product labeling or require additional expensive and time-consuming post-approval clinical trials or reporting as conditions of approval.
 Regulators of other countries and jurisdictions have their own procedures for approval of product candidates with which we must comply prior to marketing in those countries or jurisdictions.
-Obtaining regulatory approval in any other country.
+Obtaining regulatory approval for marketing of a product candidate in one country does not necessarily ensure that we will be able to obtain regulatory approval in any other country.